A Common Mortgage Rate Tale

-There’s also always a chance rates will continue to rise as more positive economic news surfaces.
+There’s also a chance rates will continue to rise as more positive economic news surfaces.
 So today’s rates may not look too bad (in hindsight) if rates are even higher next week.

 And you don’t want to get stuck playing the waiting game as your closing day inches nearer and nearer.

-While you could have locked in 3.375% last week, and now 3.625% today, it’s still better than 3.875% tomorrow.
+While you could have locked in 2.75% last week, and 3% today, it’s still better than 3.5% tomorrow.